 When you are telling your story, leave the fancy marketing language behind.
-Just tell your story in your voice as if you were speaking to one person.
+Instead, just tell your story in your voice as if you were speaking to one person.
 That’s how you make an emotional connection with other people.
 In other words, just be “real”; just be yourself.

-One place where you need your compelling story is on your “about me” page on your website.
-Anyone trying to make a decision about whether or not they want to work with you will almost certainly base part of that decision in part on what they learn about you here.
+One place where you need your compelling story is on your “about us” page on your website.
+Anyone trying to decide whether or not they want to work with you will almost certainly base part of that decision in part on what they learn about you and your company here.
 This is where you can tell the longer version of the complete story, and put the focus on how you can help them.
 Remember, at the end of the day, they want to know what's in it for them?

 Great Storytellers Make you Feel Like You Know Them

-Carrie Wilkerson is known as the “Barefoot Executive”.
-For as long as I can remember Carrie has shared her story on her website.
-From struggling to grow her business with 4 small children (one of which has special needs), to her decades long struggle with her weight.
+Carrie Wilkerson is known as the “Barefoot Executive.”
+For as long as I can remember, Carrie has shared her story on her website.
+From struggling to grow her business with 4 small children (one of which has special needs) to her decades-long struggle with her weight.
 She tells her story, shares her successes and her struggles.
-She has also chronicled her journey with pictures.
-I have never met Carrie but I feel like I know her.
-Her readers feel connected to her.
+Carrie has also chronicled her journey with pictures.
+I have never met Carrie, but I feel like I know her.
+Likewise, her readers feel connected to her.

 Take these tips and begin writing your story.
 This will be one of the building blocks of your success.